perladoubinsky/balanced_sampling_gan_controls/README.md

 # Multi-attribute balanced sampling for disentangled GAN controls

 In this work, we propose a simple and general approach to avoid the post-processing step often necessary in latent space editing methods to disentangle the controls after extraction from the latent space of GANs.
 We apply it in the context of InterFaceGAN a well-known method which allows to extract controls associated with facial attributes.
 Our method simply consists in balancing the semantics of the dataset before learning the boundary.
+For more details, please check [our paper](https://arxiv.org/abs/2111.00909).

 Other differences with InterFaceGAN :
 * We select samples for which there is a high confidence for all attributes (since we balance the data w.r.t. to every available attribute, we need to make sure the labelling is accurate)